 All manual employees or those who are asked to lift, carry, pull and push items within a workplace setting must be provided with the correct training so that any potential risks of a musculoskeletal disorder could be significantly reduced.

-Below we have included some examples of other work-related illnesses that could potentially occur within certain working environments; the conditions that are mentioned could also happen but may not be work-related:
+Below we have included some examples of other work-related illnesses that could potentially occur within certain working environments.
+The conditions that are mentioned could also happen but may not be work-related.
+And any of these might result in the victim receiving compensation for work-related illness:

 - Hearing Loss – Any noises above 85 decibels may cause hearing loss if ears are not protected.
 Worker’s within the construction industry may be most at risk.